nv-morpheus/Morpheus/docs/source/index.rst

  * Real-Time Telemetry
     * Morpheus can receive rich, real-time network telemetry from every NVIDIA® BlueField® DPU-accelerated server in the data center without impacting performance.
-Integrating the framework into a third-party cybersecurity offering brings the world’s best AI computing to communication networks.
+Integrating the framework into a third-party cybersecurity offering brings the world's best AI computing to communication networks.
  * DPU-Connected
     * The NVIDIA BlueField Data Processing Unit (DPU) can be used as a telemetry agent for receiving critical data center communications into Morpheus.
 As an optional addition to Morpheus, BlueField DPU also extends static